swissquote/crafty/docs/05_Packages/05_crafty-preset-typescript/TypeScript_Typings.md

 Starting with TypeScript 2, Typings can automatically be loaded from NPM packages.

-So if for example you use `lodash`, you can install `npm install @types/lodash` and the types are loaded automatically.
+If for example you use `lodash`, you can install `npm install @types/lodash` and the types are loaded automatically.
 The definition files that are in these packages are loaded form the same place as

-> I did a few tests, it seems that type definitions are found if you do
+> I did some tests, it looks like type definitions are found if you do
 > `import _ from 'lodash';` but not if you do `import _add from 'lodash/add';`.
 >
-> It seems only packages with nothing after the package name are taken in account.
+> It seems packages with nothing after the package name are taken in account but nothing else.

 ## 2. Create your own `*.d.ts` file